build-on-aws/content/tutorials/solving-problems-you-cant-see-using-aws-x-ray-and-cloudwatch-for-user-level-observability-in-your-serverless-microservices-applications/index.md

 ![X-Ray Service Map Node View](images/x-ray-service-map-node-view.png)

 Click **View Traces** to view the traces that X-Ray has captured that include this AWS Lambda Function execution.
-Now scroll down and click on the trace captured by AWS X-Ray that includes this function call:
+Now scroll down and click on one the traces captured by AWS X-Ray that includes this function call.
+You may have more than one depending on how many times you used the front end user interface and initiated calls:

 ![X-Ray Traces View](images/x-ray-traces-view.png)